jonashackt/ansible-windows-docker-springboot/README.md

 After a bit of research, you´ll find another way to evaluate a current Windows Version: The [Windows 10 Enterprise Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-10-enterprise) or the [Windows Server 2016 Evalutation ISO](https://www.microsoft.com/de-de/evalcenter/evaluate-windows-server-2016).
 Both the Windows 2016 Server and the 10 Enterprise come with a 180 Days Evaluation licence (you have to register a live-ID for that).

-> __DISCLAIMER:__ There are [two Windows Container Types](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) : __Windows Server Containers__ (aka isolation level "process") and __Hyper-V-Containers__ (aka isolation level "hyper-v").
+> __DISCLAIMER:__ There are [two Windows Container Types](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/) : __Windows Server Containers__ (aka isolation level "process" or shared Windows kernel) and __Hyper-V-Containers__ (aka isolation level "hyper-v").
 Windows 10 only supports the latter one.
 But Hyper-V-Containers seem not the thing you´re used to, when it comes to the Docker core concepts - because Docker relies on Process-Level isolation and __does not__ use a Hypervisor.
 So with that knowledge I would strongly encourage you to go with Windows Server 2016 and leave Windows 10 behind.
 At first glance it seems somehow "easier" to start with the "smaller" Windows 10.
 But don´t do that!
 I can also back this advice with lot´s of ours (when not days) trying to get things to work for myself or with customers - and finally switching to Windows Server and everything was just fine!

 So if you really want to go with Windows 10 anyway, it shouldn´t be that much work to write your own Packer template and use the other ISO instead.
 Here we´ll stay with Windows Server 2016.